matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 This proposal includes a few aspects which are dealt with separately:

 1. Generalizing when a user is allowed to view the stripped state of a room.
-2. A consistent recommendation for which events to include in the stripped state.
+2. A consistent definition of stripped state and a recommendation for which events to include in the stripped state.
 3. Providing a dedicated API for accessing the stripped state of the room.

 ### Accessing the stripped state of a room